CMD-Thomas/looklive-server/README.md

 Got some perfomance back
 ![image of gulp](http://thomasmachielsen.nl/img/webp.jpg)

+##SPA
+Made it SPA-y, script to body, changed some divs

 # LookLive server

 The project you're looking at is an [express.js](http://expressjs.com) project.
 You'll use it to get set up a development environment where you're